-The teams exchanged chances, and at the 14:27 mark of the third period draft eligible forward Brett Leason took a penalty.
+The teams exchanged chances, and at the 14:27 mark of the extra period draft eligible forward Brett Leason took a penalty.
 The puck rolled up on edge just before he was about to shoot it out of the zone and it flew into the mesh.
 Delay of game Raiders.

 The refs huddled to discuss if it went off a stick.
 It didn’t.